AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 We will now try to observe the societal aspects of food around the globe.

 ## Food quality and general health
+EXPLIQUER NUTRITIENT SCORE
 We would first like to discover if for a given country the quality of the food that is consumed there can have an influence on the global health of this country.
 We represent on a world map the average nutritient score for products in a country, for countries having a sufficient amount of product with this data.
 Unfortunately like we see a large amount of countries do not meet this requirement.
 We see that globally nothern countries seems to obtain a better score on average.

 <iframe src="https://adamanteam.github.io/nut_scores.html" width="100%" height="400px"></iframe>

+We can also visualize the distribution of the nutritient scores for the countries having the most products in the dataset.

+<iframe src="https://adamanteam.github.io/grades_dist.html" width="100%" height="400px"></iframe>

 We can now try to answer our previous question : does food quality have an impact on our heatlth ?
 We can try to analyze this by looking if we can make any correlation between the average score of a country and its GDP.
 A high score would indicate that a country has a better alimentation in general and the life expectancy is a good indicator of the global health of a country.
 This is why we represent the life expectancy next to a normalized average nutritient scores, for the countries for which we have data.